 28 Nov 2016: Time magazine tweets: Why fake news is so incredibly effective (below)

 "Why fake news is so incredibly effective" https://t.co/Fbw4pn0ZfA

 — TIME (@TIME) November 28, 2016

-Case in point: I have started to receive Whatsapp messages that the journalist Cyril Almeida who broke the story in Dawn about civil-military relations is a PMLN member.
+Case in point: I have started receiving Whatsapp messages (above) that the journalist Cyril Almeida who broke the story in Dawn about civil-military relations (tweet below) is a PMLN member.
 Nothing could be far from the truth. – 13 October 2016

 Dawn: Exclusive: Act against militants or face international isolation, civilians tell military https://t.co/6fOZypto6T

 — cyril almeida (@cyalm) October 6, 2016